arbyruns/SwiftUI_Slideoutmenu/README.md

 I placed sheets within  `SlideOutMenuView.swift` and have added one sheet as an example.

+## Other Notes

+There is a `.disabled` modifier to disable `ContentView` when the menu appears otherwise the user could experience some weird behaviors if `ContentView` is still active.

 Feel free to email me with any questions robert.evansii@gmail.com